 What is the strongest painkiller?

-The strongest painkillers are generally opioids (like morphine or fentanyl), which are only available by prescription for severe pain.
+The strongest painkillers are opioids (such as morphine or fentanyl).
+These are prescription-only and used for severe pain.
 Tylenol is used for mild to moderate pain.

 3. Safety, Dosage, and Risks